sampointer/fluent-plugin-cloudwatch-ingest/README.md

-    event_time true         # take time from the Cloudwatch event, rather than parse it from the body inject_group_name true  # inject the group name into the record inject_stream_name true # inject the stream name into the record
+    event_time true         # take time from the Cloudwatch event, rather than parse it from the body inject_group_name true  # inject the group name into the record inject_stream_name true # inject the stream name into the record parse_json_body false   # Attempt to parse the body as json and add structured fields from the result fail_on_unparsable_json # If the body cannot be parsed as json do not ingest the record
   </parse>
 </source>
 ```